megardn/PennLINC.github.io/docs/TheWay/RunningDataLadPipelines.md

 ```

 These are the audit results, tracked in datalad.
 Again, don't tamper with these.
-Instead, concatenate these CSVs into one file using a small Python script — it's
+Instead, concatenate these single row CSVs into a table, which will contain one row per subject, by running the following command, also from the analysis directory:
-also been bootstrapped!

 ```shell
 $ bash code/concat_outputs.sh
 ```

-The output is available in the root of the audit directory:
+Once you see `SUCCESS`, the output will be available in the root of the audit directory:

 ```
 fmriprep-audit